-Whoda thunk mixing pasta and chili con queso baked up together would be soooo fabulouso?!?!
+Whoda thunk mixing pasta, a chili con queso sauce then baking it all up together would be soooo fabulous?!
 Well, I guess Rachel did.

 - 1 Pound Dried Penne Pasta

 - 1 Jalapeno Pepper Seeded and Finely Chopped

 - 2 Tablespoons Butter

 - 2 Cups Milk